0xPolygon/polygon-docs/docs/cdk/glossary/index.md

 The native bridge infrastructure of CDK chains that allows transfer of assets and messages between L2 and L1 (typically Ethereum).

 ### LxLy messenger
 A contract on the LxLy bridge utilizes its message passing capabilities to pass arbitrary messages between L1 and L2.
-This is not a separate component, and is part of the LxLy bridge's architecture.
+This is not a separate component, but part of the LxLy bridge's architecture.

 ### POL (Token)
 The POL token powers the Polygon ecosystem through a native re-staking protocol that allows token holders to validate multiple chains, and perform multiple roles on each of those chains (sequencing, ZK proof generation, participation in data availability committees, etc.)